Green ticket roundup: Arrests and internment

-Assuming that it was only an administrative formality, 3,700 men obeyed the summon (3 430 Polish, 157 Czech and 123 Stateless jews), they were immediately arrested while the person accompanying them was given a list of items to go fetch for them (blanket and sheet, clothing, cutlery, plate, toiletry bag, food card and enough food for 24 hours).
-The prisoners were transferred by bus to the Gare d’Austerlitz and deported the same day by four special trains to two transit and internment camps in the Loiret department: 1,700 in Pithiviers and 2,000 in Beaune-la-Rolande.
+Assuming that it was only an administrative formality, 3,700 men obeyed the summons (3,430 Polish, 157 Czech and 123 stateless Jews).
+They were immediately arrested, while the person accompanying them was given a list of items to go fetch for them (blanket and sheet, clothing, cutlery, plate, toiletry bag, food card and enough food for 24 hours).
+The prisoners were transferred by bus to the Gare d'Austerlitz and deported the same day by four special trains to two transit and internment camps in the Loiret: 1,700 to Pithiviers and 2,000 to Beaune-la-Rolande.
 Both camps were at first operated by French gendarmes under the administrative supervision of the Loiret prefect, the French Red Cross (Croix-Rouge Française) brought aid to the families of those interned in both camps.

-The inmates at Beaune-la-Rolande stayed in the Château d’Eau barracks, the camp was located in the Southern Zone, 89 kilometers (55 miles) south of Paris.
-The camp had two sections: one for the internees and the other reserved for the administrative services (police station, infirmary, administration, and kitchen).
+The inmates at Beaune-la-Rolande stayed in the Château d'Eau barracks.
+The camp was located in the Southern Zone, 89 kilometers (55 miles) south of Paris.
+The camp had two sections: one for the internees, and the other reserved for administrative services (police station, infirmary, administration, and kitchen).
 It was a French-run transit and internment camp and deportation centre for Jews closely associated with the camp at Pithiviers.
 For more than a year the prisoners were held without knowing what would happen to them.
-While in Beaune-la-Rolande prisoners performed forced labor both inside and outside the camp, 700 managed to escape.
-The German authorities took over operations at Beaune-la- Rolande in May 1942.
+While in Beaune-la-Rolande, prisoners performed forced labor both inside and outside the camp, although 700 managed to escape.
+The German authorities took over operations at Beaune-la-Rolande in May 1942.

-The camp at Pithiviers consisted of 19 barracks, while under French control German SS exercised supervisory control and inspection.
-Just like in Beaune-la-Rolande prisoners performed forced labor both inside and outside the camp.
-Some prisoners refused to participate in forced labor and organized a revolt in June 1941, a few managed to escape.
+The camp at Pithiviers consisted of 19 barracks.
+While under de jure French authority, the SS exercised supervisory control and inspection.
+Just like in Beaune-la-Rolande, prisoners performed forced labor both inside and outside the camp.
+Some prisoners refused to participate in forced labor and organized a revolt in June 1941; a few managed to escape.
 The camp authorities responded by banning mail and sending some men to prison.
-The camp’s head doctor, a French doctor from the town, was removed by the SS after they found him to be sympathetic to the prisoners’ plight, under orders from Dannecker, the Germans took over operations at Pithiviers in May 1942.
+The camp's head doctor, a French doctor from the town, was removed by the SS after they found him to be sympathetic to the prisoners' plight, under orders from Dannecker, the Germans took over operations at Pithiviers in May 1942.